I will incline my ear to a parable;

 Based on elements found in the original 1899 program note as well as the score of the Enigma Variations, Elgar placed multiple coded references to the Psalms, essentially a book of hymns in the Old Testament.
 That he would do so is a tremendously revealing because the covert Principal Theme to the Variations just so happens to be a famous hymn inspired by Psalm 46.
-The program note states the Enigma Theme holds a ‘dark saying’ that cannot be guessed, and in Psalm 49 a “dark saying” is introduced on the harp.
+The program note states the Enigma Theme holds a "dark saying" that cannot be guessed, and in Psalm 49 a “dark saying” is introduced on the harp.
 The harp is a stringed instrument, and in a telling parallel, Elgar confines the orchestration of the Enigma Theme’s opening measures to the strings.
 More revealing still is the fact that first letters of the performance directions in measure 1 of the Enigma Theme are an anagram for EE’s Psalm, which may be read as Edward Elgar’s Psalm.
-The Enigma Theme's Ternary structure (ABA) implicates a particular Psalm by pairing in reverse order the number of measures for the A and B sections (6 and 4 respectively) to form the number 46.
+The Enigma Theme's structure (ABA'C) implicates a particular Psalm by pairing in reverse order the number of measures for the A and B sections (6 and 4 respectively) to form the number 46.
 Psalm 46 provides the title and some of the lyrics for Luther’s renowned hymn Ein feste Burg, the unstated Principal Theme to the Enigma Variations.
-It is also extraordinary that the number of letters in the words "dark saying" are 4 and 6 respectively.
+It is also extraordinary that the number of letters in the phrase "dark saying" are 4 and 6 respectively.
 To learn more about the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.